New Tesla Model 3 versus used Tesla Model S: which should you buy?

 The Tesla Model 3 represents another step change for the electric car.
 A more affordable way into Tesla’s trademark blend of long-range driving, low-cost performance, a high-tech interior and access to the Supercharger network that has helped establish the brand as a trailblazer in electric vehicles.
 The Model 3 is the Model S for the masses.

 But what about the Model S itself?
 It’s been in the UK since 2013, and was the equivalent of a vehicular moon landing, such was its significance.
 We still rate it as one of our favourite electric cars, so what about a used one?
-You can get an early Model S from as little as £40,000 in the UK, although later, four-wheel-drive cars with bigger batteries, including the 75D that we have here, can cost tens of thousands more than that.
+Well, it seems to keep its value well; even a four-year-old car tends to cost over £40,000 in the UK, although later, four-wheel-drive cars with bigger batteries, including the 75D that we have here, can cost tens of thousands more than that.
+It is possible to get an early car with less than 80,000 miles on the clock for under £30,000.

 2019 Tesla Model 3 Standard Range Plus

-Pros: Great to drive and faster charging, long warranty and low monthly cost
+Pros: Great to drive and faster charging, long warranty and lower monthly cost

 Cons: Tight rear passenger space, not as quick as Model S